What You Can Expect During Your Home Build

 The groundbreaking marks the beginning of a new home build and is the first step in the home-building timeline.
 Your contractor will start to level the site, demo the house, map the property, and get ready to start the build.

 Your contractor will also excavate the land by clearing trees and preparing it to set up the foundation.
-Your contractor will begin to prep the site of your home during this stage.
+Your contractor will begin to prep your home site during this stage.
 You will start to see the rough outline and shape of what your home will look like

 Foundation and Footing